 What You Can Do About Domestic Violence

-The mere thought of the abusing spouse winning custody of your children or the loss of economic security leads to inaction and the continuation of the abusive relationship.
+The mere thought of an abuser being awarded child custody or the loss of economic security leads to inaction and the continuation of the abusive relationship.
 Domestic violence takes many forms.
 It can be physical or mental and often involves psychological intimidation.
 The actions of abusers are meant to establish control and create fear.
-Very often the abusive spouse is overly controlling of not only their spouse but also the marital property and income.
+Very often the abusive partner is overly controlling of not only their victim but also their shared property and income.

 Obtaining Legal Protection

 Being subjected to any form of domestic violence abuse can leave you with genuine fear for the safety of yourself and your children.
-You may feel that co-existing in the marital home is no longer a safe option.
+You may feel that co-existing in the shared home is no longer a safe option.
 By consulting with an attorney experienced in helping victims of domestic violence, you can take the appropriate and necessary legal action that will stop the abuser from engaging in harassing and menacing behavior.
-If it is warranted, a judge may even order the abuser to leave the marital residence.
-This is called an Order of Protection.
-An Order of Protection can be obtained in family court, supreme court or criminal court and is usually obtained “ex parte,” which means the party against whom the order of protection is being sought is not present in court at the initial hearing.

 Starting Steps

-If your spouse knows that you have made copies of financial documents, he/she may sense that you want to leave and get very upset.
-For this reason, do not let your spouse know that you have made copies of financial records.
+If your spouse knows that you have made copies of financial documents, they may sense that you want to leave and get very upset.
+For this reason, do not let your partner know that you have made copies of financial records.

 Advocating For You

 Do not let fear paralyze you from taking action in the best interest of you and your children.
-One of our lawyers will stand up for you.
-We will give you advice regarding division of the marital assets, spousal maintenance (alimony), the custody of your children, visitation and your divorce.
-The long-term well-being of yourself and your children is at stake and you should not face these life-altering choices alone.
+Our lawyers will stand up for you and advocate for your rights.
+We will zealously advocate for your interests regarding division of the marital assets, spousal support, and, most importantly, the custody of your children.
+The long-term well-being of yourself and your children is at stake and you should not face these life-altering decisions alone.

 Call Us Today